pratyoyd/XData-main-springboot/README.md

 You need to have a Postgres instance installed in your local system or have access to a remote Postgres instance.
 You need to have a particular database instance, database user and password with access rights on that database and database ip and ports handy with you.
 These need to be passed into the input json to XDATA.

+### External JARs needed to run XDATA

+There was a particular JAR that was not present in maven repository and which we had to install into our local maven repository for the code to work.
+This is the "jsqlparser-0.9.7-SNAPSHOT.jar" jar inside src/main/java/jars of the codebase.
+You woult have to install this jar to your local maven repository for the code to work.

+Here's a link that might help you do the same: https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html

 ## How to execute the XDATA FAT JAR?

 To run the jar and expose the API, you need to run the fat jar which has the XDATA code embedded in it.
 The command required from Terminal is *java -jar target/practice-0.0.1-SNAPSHOT.jar* (if you run it from the base folder of the codebase).
 This will initialize the Spring servlet and expose the APIs.